-Canterbury Christ Church University endeavours to conduct its business in accordance with the principles identified by the Committee on Standards in Public Life (Nolan) and the guidance to institutions of higher education, which has been provided by the Committee of University Chairmen (CUC), issued in December 2014.
-The Board of Governors has adopted the CUC's Governance Code of Practice and work has been undertaken to ensure that governance practice at the University is consistent with the principles of the code including all of its mandatory elements.
+Canterbury Christ Church University endeavours to conduct its business in accordance with the principles identified by the Committee on Standards in Public Life (Nolan) and the guidance to Institutions of Higher Education, which has been provided by the Committee of University Chairs (CUC), issued in December 2014 and revised in June 2018 together with the Higher Education Senior Staff Remuneration Code issued in June 2018.
+The Board of Governors has adopted the CUC's Governance Codes of Practice.
+Work has been undertaken to ensure that governance practice at the University is consistent with the principles of the Codes including all of the mandatory elements therein.

-As an Anglican Foundation established in 1962 Canterbury Christ Church University operated under a Trust Deed until 2002-2003.
+As an Anglican Foundation established in 1962 Canterbury Christ Church University operated under a Trust Deed until 2002/2003.
 It was a registered charity and, in accordance with S129a of the Education Reform Act 1988, its powers and framework of governance were set out in Articles of Government.
 The objects of the charity, set out in the Trust Deed, were: